 Function of the transcription factor Sox11 in regulating the plasticity of nociceptive neurons after nerve injury

-Assistant Professor, Department of Pharmacology, College of Osteopathic Medicine
+Associate Professor of Biomedical Sciences, College of Osteopathic Medicine